 Monitor the migration

 CodeTwo Office 365 Migration allows you to monitor the migration process from the very beginning to the end – separately for each migration job.
 The program reports its operations on mailboxes in real time.
-All statistics are displayed in the Jobs tab for currently selected migration job.
+All statistics are displayed on the Jobs tab for currently selected migration job.

 View migration reports